 Management expects support from donations to remain stable based on its historical experience and expectations for the local economy.
-Due to the reduced uncertainty of the ability to carry on large public events in 2022, management expects revenues from Pow Wow activities to be more consistent with revenues prior to the COVID-19 Outbreak.
+Management expects revenues from Pow Wow activities to be more consistent with revenues in 2022 and revenues prior to the COVID-19 Outbreak.